Use time modifiers to customize the time range of a search or change the format of the timestamps in the search results.

 ||In real-time searches, time() is the current machine time.|

 For more information about customizing your search window, see Specify real-time time range windows in your search in the Search Manual.

 How to specify relative time modifiers

 You can define the relative time in your search with a string of characters that indicate time amount (integer and unit).
-You can also specify a "snap to" time unit, which is specified with the @ symbol followed by a time unit.

 The syntax for using time modifiers is